tytydraco/yessleep/out/I_went_offtrail_in_Eastern_Europe_and_barely_made_it_out_alive_Something_in_the_tall_grass_almost_killed_me_in_Romania.md

 An hour later, I forced myself to stop.
 My body was shutting down whether I liked it or not.
 I found a patch of slightly higher ground where I could see maybe fifty yards in each direction and collapsed against my pack.

-The GPS said I still had six five to the nearest buildings marked on the map.
+The GPS said I still had five miles to the nearest buildings marked on the map.
 A farm, probably, maybe a small village.
 Five miles normally wouldn't even register as a real hike, but with my leg the way it was, it might as well have been a hundred.

 I made myself eat half a protein bar and drink some water, even though my stomach was cramping up.
 Dehydration would kill me faster than the venom if I weren't careful.
 The irony wasn't lost on me - here I was, following basic wilderness survival protocols while something actively tried to digest me from the inside out.